How to Become an Impactful Business Coach

 • Goals: Select a program that aligns with your specific coaching goals and niche.

-• Experience level: Choose a program that matches your current level of experience and offers opportunities for growth.
+• Experience level: Choose a program that matches your current experience level and offers growth opportunities.

 • Learning style: Determine whether you prefer self-paced online courses or interactive in-person workshops.